mirzaghaderi/rtpcr/README.md

 data <- res$combinedFoldChange
 data$gene <- factor(data$gene, levels = unique(data$gene))

-# Selecting only the first words in 'contrast' column to be used as the x-axis labels.
+# Keep only the first words in 'contrast' column to be used as the x-axis labels.
 data$contrast <- sub(" .*", "", data$contrast)

 # Converting the 'contrast' column as factor and fix the current level order